mik-tf/tfcloud-marketplace/backend/README.md

    - `cloud-user`
    - `cloud-provider`
    - `cloud-operator`
-5. Create roles in Auth0 and assign permissions to them
+5. Create the following roles in Auth0:
+   - `cloud-user`: For regular end users (can be assigned during signup)
+   - `cloud-provider`: For infrastructure providers (assigned after approval)
+   - `cloud-operator`: For marketplace administrators (manually assigned to trusted admins only)
+6. Assign appropriate permissions to each role
-6. Update your `.env` file with the Auth0 credentials
+7. Update your `.env` file with the Auth0 credentials

+**Note**: The `cloud-operator` role should be manually assigned in Auth0 only to trusted administrators who deploy and manage the marketplace.
+This role has full administrative access to the platform.

 ### 5. FaunaDB Setup